Table of contents:

 Tips for Experiencing Snow in Mexico 🥾

-- Dress Warmly: Even though Mexico’s snowy spots aren’t as chilly as the mountains in Europe or in the States and Canada, it can still get pretty cold, especially if you’re up high.
-So, make sure to layer your clothes and pack some waterproof boots!
+- Dress Warmly: Even though Mexico’s snowy spots aren’t as chilly as the mountains in Europe or in the States and Canada, it can still get pretty cold, especially at high altitudes.
+Make sure to layer your clothes and pack waterproof boots!

-- Plan Ahead: Snow can be a bit unpredictable in certain places, so it’s a good idea to check the weather and road conditions before you head out.
+- Plan Ahead: Snow can be a bit unpredictable, so it’s important to check the weather and road conditions before you head out.

-- Respect Nature: A lot of these areas are protected, so it’s very important to follow the local rules to keep the environment safe and clean.
+- Respect Nature: A lot of these areas are protected, so it’s vital to follow the local rules to keep the environment safe and clean.